Back to blog

 1. Start with a safety talk

-Before your kids dive into their shiny new devices, sit down for an age-appropriate chat about digital safety and screen-time boundaries.
-Dr. Scott, Chief Medical Officer at Aura, emphasizes, “When kids are part of the conversation, they’re more likely to feel empowered and willing to participate in their own safety.”
+Dr. Scott, Chief Medical Officer at Aura, explains, “When kids are part of the conversation, they’re more likely to feel empowered and willing to participate in their own safety.”

 • “What do you think happens when we share too much personal information online?”